rust-lang/rust-wiki-backup/Note-0.5-priorities.md

 ### Cargo improvement and continuous integration (brson)

+Cargo has some pretty nice capabilities but we haven't fully committed to it yet.
+Servo (and maybe Rust) should be using cargo to manage their dependencies and installation.
+I'm imagining this has a lot of overlap with the rewrite of Rust's build system.

 Keeping out-of-tree code up to date has become a very labor-intensive process, and our support for out-of-tree libraries is bad.
 I very much want to set up a continuous integration server for the entire community.
-Doing this completely in Rust helps uv, cargo, and servo.
+Doing this completely in Rust helps uv, cargo, and servo, and is fun.

 ### Tree cleanup and reorganization (brson)